Salt Water Salt Water — Salt Water Pool Skin Irritation: Causes & Solutions

 For salt water pools, keep TA between 80-120 ppm:

-1. If TA is too high: Add muriatic acid using the same method as pH correction
+1. If TA is too high: Add muriatic acid using the same method as pH correction.

-2. If TA is too low: Add sodium bicarbonate at 1.5 lbs per 10,000 gallons to raise by 10 ppm
+2. If TA is too low: Add sodium bicarbonate to bring it up; our all-in-one pool calculator estimates how much

 3. Always adjust TA before fine-tuning pH